raolacharya/know-your-dinosaur/README.md

 # know-your-dinosaur
-This is not an app its deep learning image classification model
+This is not an app its deep learning image classification model written in jupyter notebook.

 this is a fun deep learning image classification model which i create to differentiate among 14 different types of dinosaur with 70% accuracy.